ato/metactl/README.md

 ### Language

-The original tool was written in a combination of bash and Perl in order to support Solaris 9.
-We'll drop Solaris 9 support and instead set a baseline of Solaris 10 and RHEL 5.
+I wrote the original tool in a combination of bash and Perl in order to support Solaris 9.
+For metactl I'll instead set a baseline of Solaris 10 and RHEL 5.
 That gives us four choices: bash, C, Perl, Python.

 Metactl is going to have more sophisticated configuration and coordination which will be hard to maintain in bash.
-C would not be a bad choice but managed language makes implementation a bit faster.
-Current plan is to go with Python as it has good error handling and I know it better than Perl.
+C would not be a bad choice but a managed language would allow for rapid implementation and experimentation.
+My current plan is to go with Python as it has good error handling and I'm more fluent in it than Perl.